 Ovaries are found only in women, and they produce both progesterone and estrogen.
 As ovaries develop in puberty, they contribute to the growth of breasts in young women, and they also support healthy menstrual cycles and pregnancy.

-As you can see, Rosemary, Frankincense, and Sandalwood essential oils promote endocrine health in a number of ways.
+As you can see, Frankincense, Rosemary, and Sandalwood essential oils promote endocrine health in a number of ways.
 If you have problems with a sluggish endocrine system, keeping these three essential oils on hand is a good idea.

 With your endocrine glands responsible for so many vital life functions, keeping them healthy and working efficiently should be a top priority.
 Something as simple as filling your surrounding environment with an essential oil mist can boost your metabolism, improve your mood, help you lose weight, reduce stress, and regulate growth and development.
-All of this, without the adverse effects that are common in over-the-counter medication.

 If you’ve never bought essential oils before and are looking to buy a set of oils to get started, I highly recommend checking out Plant Therapy.
 Not only are all of their oils 100% organic but if you are looking to start your collection, you can benefit from their offer of 10% SITEWIDE discount with your $60+ Purchase & FREE Shipping.
 Use Code “10OFF60” to avail of the discount and the free shipping.